suncoast-devs/handbook/curriculum/front-end/vue/assignments/vue-and-api.md

----
-title: Let's go to the Vue-vies
+# Let's go to the Vue-vies
-draft: true
----

 Using a few different APIs, you will be creating a few sample projects to continue working with Vue.js